futehkao/elements/README.md

 ## Introduction

 Elements is a framework that is used to build applications.
-With Elements, an application consists of many components (which are called Atoms).
-Essentially, to create an application, one only has to declare a set of Atoms and a "provision" file that references them.
-Within an Atom, the inter-dependencies between objects are wired using Google Guice and their properties are configured using YAML.
+With it, an application consists of many components (which are called Atoms).
+To create an application, one only has to declare a set of Atoms and a "provision" file that references them.
+Within an Atom, the objects' inter-dependencies are wired using Google Guice and their properties are configured using YAML.
 In a way, it is similar to the Spring Framework.
-However, it does away with XML and allows developers to use Groovy whenever necessary.
+However, it does away with XML and allows developers to use Groovy directly whenever necessary.
 The end result is that the configuration files are much more terse and flexible.

 When compared to Spring Boot, Elements stays away from configuration in code, i.e. via annotations.
 Rather, the prefer method is to use a provision file and Atoms.
 The fundamental philosophy is that given a set of Atoms, one can deploy different applications using different provision files.
 The bottom line is that it aims to be simpler and less verbose than Spring and it allows configuration using groovy scripts so that with a deployment bundle, one can employ different provision files to start different applications.
-Think of it as analogous to Java's WORA (write once, run anywhere): BORA (build once, run applications)
+Think of it as analogous to Java's WORA (write once, run anywhere), but in this case BORA (build once, run applications)

 Finally, Elements comes with a set of easy to use Atoms that allow developers to quickly set up database thread pools, JPA, Hibernate, RESTful services etc.  In fact, one of the most sophisticated payment system, Tritium by Episode Six, was built using Elements.